Serums vs. Creams: What’s the Real Difference?

 What Is a Cream?

-A cream, on the other hand, is thicker and richer, often designed to moisturize, protect, and support the skin barrier.
+A cream is designed to moisturize, protect, and reinforce the skin barrier.

 Feature